 What is Parkinson’s disease?
-It affects certain nerve cells in the brain, specifically those that monitor a chemical called dopamine, which controls movement.
-When the cells break down and patients are no longer receiving an adequate level of dopamine, they can find it difficult to move as they would wish to.
+Parkinson’s disease affects certain nerve cells in the brain – specifically those that monitor a chemical called dopamine, which controls movement.
+When cells break down and those living with Parkinson’s disease are no longer receiving an adequate level of dopamine, they can find it difficult to move as much as they would wish to.

 According to Parkinsons.org.uk, it’s thought that one in every 500 people in the UK has Parkinson’s.
 That equates to approximately 127,000 individuals, many of them over the age of 50, who require specialist care and support because of various mobility problems caused by the onset of the disease.

 Some research has concluded that Parkinson’s is inherited to a degree, but it can also develop in those who have no family history of the condition.
-Read on to to find out some of the signs of Parkinson’s disease.
+Read more to find out some of the signs and symptoms of Parkinson’s disease.

 What are the signs of Parkinson’s disease?

-Involuntary shaking, often experienced in the hands, is the most common identifier.
+Tremor – Involuntary shaking, often experienced in the hands, is the most common identifier of Parkinson’s disease.
 Resting tremors are very typical of Parkinson’s – these occur when the body is relaxed.

-As well as making it difficult to move fluidly, rigidity and inflexibility in the muscles can also lead to pain and cramps in Parkinson’s patients.
+Stiff muscles – As well as making it difficult to move fluidly, rigidity and inflexibility in the muscles can also lead to pain and cramps for those living with Parkinson’s disease.